9 min read

 Commonly prescribed medications include:

-• Beta-blockers (e.g., propranolol): These reduce the physical symptoms of the stress response by slowing heart rate and lowering the force of heart contractions.
-Propranolol is often preferred because it also reduces anxiety-related symptoms like trembling and rapid heartbeat.
+• Beta-blockers (e.g., propranolol, metoprolol, atenolol): These reduce the physical symptoms of the stress response by slowing heart rate and lowering the force of contractions.
+Propranolol is often preferred when the white coat effect is anxiety-driven, because it also reduces tremor and rapid heartbeat.

 Your doctor will choose a medication based on your overall health profile, existing conditions, and how you respond to treatment.
 Never start or stop blood pressure medication without consulting your healthcare provider.